jhermann/rituals/README.md

 ## Overview

-“Rituals” is a task library for [Invoke](http://www.pyinvoke.org/) that keeps the most common tasks you always need out of your project, and makes the centrally maintained.
+“Rituals” is a task library for [Invoke](http://www.pyinvoke.org/) that keeps the most common tasks you always need out of your project, and makes them centrally maintained.
 This leaves your `tasks.py` small and to the point, with only things specific to the project at hand.
 The following lists the common task implementations that the ``rituals.easy`` module offers.